County of Los Angeles

 consisting of hemolytic anemia, thrombocytopenia, and kidney failure.
 Adults may acquire

-thrombotic thrombocytopenic purpura (TTP) after infection after STEC infection.
+thrombotic thrombocytopenic purpura (TTP) after STEC infection.